svpipaliya/bulk-rnaseq/snakemake/workflow/input/README.md

 This folder will contain unprocessed fastq reads (.fastq.R1/R2 or .fq.gz) in compressed (.gz) or uncompressed format.

-Alternatively, a TSV file can be specified with sample IDs and path directory to the where the reads are located.
+Alternatively, a sample information file with sample IDs and path location to the forward and reverse reads can be used.
 - Example TSV provided in this folder